adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 .. tip::

-    For more advanced information regarding Flower simulation please read the
+    For a comprehensive walk-through on how to run Flower simulations please refer to the |flower_how_to_run_simulations_link|_ guide.
-    |flower_how_to_run_simulations_link|_ guide.

 .. code-block:: python
-    :emphasize-lines: 9,13,18,25
+    :emphasize-lines: 8,12,17,23

     # Regular Flower client implementation
     class FlowerClient(NumPyClient):